SPINA BIFIDA ASSOCIATION OF MARYLAND

 Rules for Membership

-Baltimore City, Baltimore County, Carroll County, Harford County, Anne Arundel County and Howard County
+Baltimore City, Baltimore County, Carroll County, Harford County, Anne Arundel County or Howard County OR have been Grandfathered in accordance with our Bylaws.
+Bylaws are available only by request.

 2. You must complete a simple membership form and pay annual dues.